Rolling Thunder (video game): Release

 Rolling Thunder was released in Japan by Namco in December 1986.
 Namco debuted the game internationally at the 1987 Amusement Trades Exhibition International (ATEI) show, held at Olympia London in January.
 The game was released in North America in February 1987 by Atari Games.

 In 1988, U.S. Gold released home computer versions of Rolling Thunder in Europe for the Amstrad CPC, Commodore 64, ZX Spectrum, Amiga and Atari ST.

 On March 17, 1989, Namco released a home version of Rolling Thunder for the Family Computer in Japan.
 This version was localized for the Nintendo Entertainment System in North America and released in October 1989 by Tengen without a license from Nintendo.
 The Famicom/NES version features a few minor changes and additions from the arcade version, such as a password feature, hidden bonuses, and a harder second mission accessible by inputting a password given to the player for completing the normal mission.
 Namco's Famicom version of Rolling Thunder has an onboard sound chip using the extra sound channels of the cartridge slot.

 An Atari Lynx conversion of Rolling Thunder was announced in a Lynx catalog, with a scheduled May 1992 release date, but was later canceled.

-On March 17, 2022, the arcade version of the game was digitally re-released for the PlayStation 4 and Nintendo Switch as part of the Arcade Archives series.
+The original arcade version is featured in Namco Museum Encore for the PlayStation, Namco Museum Battle Collection for the PlayStation Portable, in Namco Museum Virtual Arcade for the Xbox 360, and in Namco Museum 50th Anniversary for PlayStation 2, GameCube, Xbox, Game Boy Advance, and IBM PC compatibles.
+The arcade version was released for the Wii's Virtual Console in Japan on July 21, 2009, and as part of the Pac-Man's Arcade Party 30th Anniversary arcade machine in 2010.
+In March 2012, it was added to the Namco Arcade iOS app.
+It was also released as part of the Namco Museum compilation for Nintendo Switch.
+Hamster Corporation released the game as part of their Arcade Archives series for the Nintendo Switch and PlayStation 4.